Frequently Asked Questions for the Ph.D. in Multicultural Women's and Gender Studies

 Q. I understand that this is a highly selective program, and I want my application to be as strong as possible.
 Do you have any suggestions for how I can strengthen my application?

 A. Yes!
 The Admissions Committee pays close attention to the personal essay and the writing sample; you should take these items very seriously.
-For suggestions on how to present your best work, please see the NWSA's Guide to Graduate Work in Women's/Gender Studies.
+For suggestions on how to present your best work, please see the NWSA's Guide to Graduate Work in Women's and Gender Studies.
 We strongly encourage you to carefully read and follow their guidelines.

 Q. What are you looking for in prospective students?

-A. We’re especially interested in accepting into our program students with the following characteristics and experiences:
+A. We’re interested in accepting into our program students with the following characteristics and experiences: